ccwang002/ccwang002.github.io/content/blogs/2017-11/1117_ensdb_in_python.md

 Potentially one can try copy the full R infrastructure but using the same underlying database and replicate the same experience to other languages, but it might require substantial work to get the infrastructure done and correct.

-EDIT 2017-12-13: Add instructions of using older Ensembl release.
+EDIT 2017-12-13: Add instructions of using older Ensembl release.<br>
+EDIT 2019-01-29: Add the web interface of AnnotationHub.